 Some areas are suitable for hiking programs all year round.
 This is strictly specific to each location and its particular geographic and weather conditions.

 This will depend on the duration of the program, and especially if it is an over-night program or not.
 Generally you will need:

 Hiking is not just walking around.
 This is why the role of mountain guides is essential to a safe and interesting hiking experience.
-They will know the state of the different trails and paths, set up the best itineraries, and determine how safe each of them they is.
+They will know the state of the different trails and paths, set up the best itineraries, and determine how safe each of them is.
 This includes knowledge about the flora and fauna in the area, how to engage with it and respect it.